-10. A person should not disclose personal information to another person unless - the person disclosing the information believes on reasonable grounds that the disclosure is necessary to prevent or lessen a serious and imminent threat to the life or health of record-subject or of some other person; or the disclosure is required by or under law.
+- 10. A person should not disclose personal information to another person unless -- - (a) the record-subject has consented to the disclosure; - (b) the person disclosing the information believes on reasonable grounds that the disclosure is necessary to prevent or lessen a serious and imminent threat to the life or health of record-subject or of some other person; or - (c) the disclosure is required by or under law.